fstark/blog/content/blog/plotty/plotty.md

 ``/imagine PENGUIN FROM PENGUINDRUM black and white line art constant thickness simple children coloring book``:

-{% blogimage "img/penguin-midjourney.png", "A reasonable set of images for tracing" %}
+{% blogimage "img/penguin-midjourney.png", "A panda bear may have eaten a Penguin" %}

 So, it is just a matter of adding " black and white line art constant thickness simple children coloring book" to the PB-700 acquired prompt and sending this to MidJourney to imagine.
+Sure, the resulting "children coloring book" images have a tendency to contain a lot of cute flowerly imagery, but I'll say it is a plus.

 Sounds easy, right?